Ravenbrook/mps/procedure/review.rst

 - In an implementation, potentially failing to behave as specified;

-- In an implementation, failing to validate foriegn data;
+- In an implementation, failing to validate foreign data;

 - In a high-level document, being likely to cause major defects in derived documents.